alefbee/popcorn-archives/README.md

 -   **Flexible Importing**: Seamlessly build your collection by **scanning** directories of movie folders, **importing** from standard CSV files, Excel files or migrating your entire history from a **Letterboxd** ZIP export.
 -   **Personal Ratings & Watched Status**: Keep track of what you've seen with `watch`/`unwatch` and rate movies on a 1-10 scale with the `rate` command.
 Your Letterboxd ratings are imported automatically!
 -   **Keep Your Archive Rich**: Use the `update` command to fetch rich metadata for your entire collection at once.
 The process is robust and provides a detailed summary of successes and failures.
+-   **Separate Watchlist**: Manage a lightweight "to-watch" or "to-download" list completely separate from your main archive, using the new `watchlist` command.

 ### 🔎 Discovery & Exploration
 -   **Smart & Interactive `info`**: A powerful command that finds movies both locally and online, with interactive menus for ambiguous queries.